mchakravarty/CodeEditorView/README.md

 <img src="app-demo-images/macOS-dark-example.png">

 The following is the default light theme on iOS.
-Both line highlighting and the minimap are currently not supported on iOS due to limitations in the iOS version of TextKit.
-Instead of the line highlight, both the current line (or the current selection range) and lines with messages are indicated with differently coloured line numbers in the gutter.

 <img src="app-demo-images/iOS-light-example.png">